Adibvafa/CodonTransformer/README.md

 #### Constants

 - `AMINO_ACIDS`: List of all standard amino acids
+- `STOP_SYMBOLS`: List of possible stop symbols to end the protein with
 - `AMBIGUOUS_AMINOACID_MAP`: Mapping of ambiguous amino acids to standard amino acids
 - `START_CODONS` and `STOP_CODONS`: Lists of start and stop codons
 - `TOKEN2INDEX` and `INDEX2TOKEN`: Mappings between tokens and their indices